 '''

 if (!WS) return;

 if (WS->pFile) {

-fprintf (WS->pFile, "Number of lines: %d", WS->index);
+fprintf (WS->pFile, "Number of lines: %d",WS->index);

 fclose(WS->pFile);

 }

 }

 break;

 /----/

 case VssFlag_OutputUpdate:

+{

-SCSREAL_COP u = GetRealInPortPtrs(block, 1);
+SCSREAL_COP u = GetRealInPortPtrs(block,1);

-if (!isinTryPhase(block)){
+if (!isinTryPhase(block)) {

-fprintf (WS->pFile, "%q\n", u[0]);
+fprintf (WS->pFile, "%g\n", u[0]);

 WS->index++;

 }

+}

 break;

 }

 return;

 }

 '''

-At the beginning of the simulation, when the block write\to\file is called with flag = VssFlag\Initialize the file whose name (fname) is given as a block parameter is opened for writing.
+At the beginning of the simulation, when the block write\to\file is called with flag = VssFlag\-Initialize the file whose name (fname) is given as a block parameter is opened for writing.
 In order to dump the block input data into the file at block calls with flag = VssFlag\OutputUpdate, the pointer to file should be kept throughout the simulation.
-This pointer can either be stored as a static variable in the simulation function or in the block's WorkSpace8.
+This pointer can either be stored as a static variable in the simulation function or in the block's WorkSpace.
 The static method is not recommended, since if two instances of this block are used in a model, both share the same static variable that perturbs the operation of the blocks.
 For this reason, we create a structure to keep the file pointer as well as any other variable that needs to be kept during the simulation.
-The structure is allocated with vss\malloc function of Activate.
-This function is similar to malloc, but with the difference that the pointer of the allocated memory is managed and freed by Activate simulator.
-So the user does not need to worry about freeing the memory at the end.
-Activate provides also the function vss\file\open(block, fname, "w"); instead of fopen(fname, "w"). vss\file\open does not need fclose, it is done automatically by the simulator.
+The structure is allocated with vss\malloc function of Twin Activate.
+This function is similar to malloc, but with the difference that the pointer of the allocated memory is managed and freed by Twin Activate provides also the function vss\file\open (block, fname, "w"); instead of fopen (fname, "w").vss\file\open does not need fclose, it is done automatically by the simulator.
 Another important point in the above code is using isinTryPhase (block) macro.
 This macro filters the try calls where the input of the block is not a valid value and can be ignored.